Skip to content

 apm mcp install NAME ... is an alias that forwards to the same code path.
 The apm mcp group also provides search, list, and show for discovery — see the CLI reference.

-For every harness APM detects in your environment, apm install writes a runtime-specific MCP config file.
+For every selected target that passes its scope and adapter prerequisites, apm install writes a runtime-specific MCP config file.
 The schemas differ; the apm.yml source of truth does not.

 Registry-declared environment variables honor the registry’s required flag.
 Servers with optional auth install without token prompts until you choose to configure one.
 See the manifest schema reference for the full required-vs-optional runtime config rule.